| Contents 1. Introduction

 to refer to something different from what Mr. Gardner had

+in mind.
 The Mahatma Letters

 More important and significant, however, was Mr. Gardner's